Tag Archives: Chris Colfer

 Ricky the Rabble-Rouser: The 2011 Golden Globe Awards

-Normally, watching the Golden Globes is a fairly solitary experience for me.
-Sure, my parents or a few floormates would often be in the room as I liveblogged, livetweeted, or took notes during previous years, but the focus was on … Continue reading
+Sure, my parents or a few floormates would often be in the room as I liveblogged, livetweeted, or took notes during previous years, but the focus was on putting together short-form snark and long-form analysis of the night’s events.
+It was just me and the internet, as I awaited the (relative) flood of page views which come with writing about any event of this notoriety.

 7 Comments